omarmfathy219/k8s-stuck-pod-cleaner/README.md

 - 🛡️ The solution follows least privilege principles, requesting only the permissions it needs
 - 👤 The pod runs with a non-root user and a read-only filesystem when using Helm
 - 📊 Resource limits prevent the cleaner from consuming excessive cluster resources
+- 🔐 Helm chart is cryptographically signed to verify authenticity and integrity
+- 🔑 RBAC permissions are scoped to the minimum required for operation

 ## 🔍 Troubleshooting